 Whether you are looking for a pleasant place for a short stroll, a more energetic walk or even a long distance challenge, the Forth & Clyde and Union Canal towpaths, connected by The Falkirk Wheel, offer a great choice of canal walks.

 Experience the serenity of canal life; appreciate the scenic beauty and abundance of wildlife while getting a healthy workout at the same time.
 The canal towpath makes up part of the long distance walking route, the John Muir Way which connects Helensburgh to Dunbar.

 While canal paths are open and many locals are enjoying them it, we recommend you not to use busy routes to ensure you can maintain social distancing keep an eye on the Scottish Canals updates.
-Visitors will be more than welcome to make use of these great canal walks when the time is right.

 Discover more paths and routes for walkers and cyclists here.